STORYMIRROR

 But beware, choose wisely!

-For one of these is destined to be a hateful monster,
+For one of these will be a hateful monster,

 Worse than those trapped in the